crodrigoquero/C4Imaging/README.md

 WorkFlows are a crucial part of the business process.
 So you have to be careful about what dependencias you are going to stabish on the company codebase.
 So you're probably going to want to partner with a company that will assure you of long-term support.
 Many small independent developers are brilliant, but they can't guarantee that.

+Please have your say on this matter at [this discussion](/../../issues/42).

 # About this project

 This project implements a WorkFlow system that can execute business processes of various types and purposes and is mainly based on services / background workers for Windows 10 or Linux.
 It is developed with Visual Studio 2019 using the C # programming language.
 It is expected that its final version will allow end users to fully define any business process (WorkFlow) without having to resort to the development team.